-We stressed in the previous note the usefulness of reading through the whole chapter to get the flavour of what Amos is saying, but it would indeed help us a great deal to read through the entire prophecy, to help in our ongoing study.
+The usefulness of reading through the whole chapter to get the flavour of what Amos is saying, but it would indeed help us a great deal to read through the entire prophecy, to help in our ongoing study.
 We should note in passing that Amos is described as a 'herdsman from Tekoa', a village south of Jerusalem.
 We need not, however, necessarily suppose that he was of peasant stock; some commentators suggest he may have been a prosperous sheep farmer - and that may well be - an owner of flocks and herds and of plantations of sycamores on his estate.
 The significance of the description given of him is not to establish his social grouping, but to underline that he was a layman, not a prophet or a prophet's son.
 But it will be noticed that he was very knowledgeable about the nations and peoples surrounding Israel, and was well-versed in their history, layman though he was.
 And one is bound to say that this is something much to be desired today: Yet, we have met students who say they never read newspapers, or listen to news broadcasts, and who are often woefully ignorant of current affairs.
-It seems to us that it is incumbent upon thinking people, especially Christians, to keep abreast of contemporary opinion in the world scene: If Amos were among us today we are quite sure he would have made himself very conversant with all that has been happening in Europe in these days and further afield.
-Do we read up contemporary journalistic comment in the responsible Press; Times, Telegraph, the Guardian, Independent?
-Newspapers, when they are responsible, are pages of history and we must learn to read the events that they record with discernment, looking for the Divine purpose in the broad sweep of them.
+It seems to us that it is incumbent upon thinking people, especially Christians, to keep abreast of contemporary opinion in the world scene: If Amos were among us today we are quite sure he divine purpose in the broad sweep of them.

-When we bear in mind, as has already been pointed out in an earlier Note that the reign of Jeroboam II in the northern kingdom, was a very prosperous one (this was true of Uzziah's reign in the south also), with days of calm, peace and prosperity, and affluence the order of the day, it is hardly surprising that Amos's message was greeted with a mixture of contempt, scorn and resentment (as 7:10ff makes plain) a message of this nature does not go down well with a people who are at ease in Zion (6:1) and trust in the mountain of Samaria.
-As one commentator puts it, "The placing of the statement about the terrifying roaring of the Lord's voice at the beginning of the book indicates that all the sayings of Amos could be heard against the background of that roaring".
-And he continues, "In the preaching and teaching of the Church today, most of us tend to favour those biblical pictures of God that are comforting and secure: the caring shepherd (Ps 23), the nursing mother (Ps 131), and the waiting father (Luke 15).
+When we bear in mind, as has already been pointed out in an earlier Note that the reign of Jeroboam II in the northern kingdom, was a very prosperous one (this was true of Uzziah's reign in the south also), with days of calm, peace and prosperity, and affluence the order of the day, it is hardly surprising that Amos's message was greeted with a mixture of contempt, scorn and resentment (as 7:10 ff makes plain) a message of this nature does not go down well with a people who are at ease in Zion (6:1) and trust in the mountain of Samaria.
+As one commentator puts it, 'The placing of the statement about the terrifying roaring of the Lord's voice at the beginning of the book indicates that all the sayings of Amos could be heard against the background of that roaring'.
+And he continues, 'In the preaching and teaching of the Church today, most of us tend to favour those biblical pictures of God that are comforting and secure: the caring shepherd (Psalm 23), the nursing mother (Psalm 131), and the waiting father (Luke 15).
 In contrast we open the Book of Amos and discover on the first page that encountering the Lord is like meeting a lion.
 We find that the first announced acts of this God are the sending of fires and an earthquake.
-This picture of God as a roaring lion conveys the ferocity and the wrath of a God whom we have tried to domesticate and tame."
+This picture of God as a roaring lion conveys the ferocity and the wrath of a God whom we have tried to domesticate and tame.'
 But - and this is a significant factor today - the concept of judgment is outmoded in our generation.
 It is very 'non-U' to speak of it in any way, and those who do are speedily dubbed as the fundamentalist/lunatic fringe of the Church.
 The whole climate of theological, and especially ecclesiastical, opinion is set against the very idea.
 This is another reason why the ministry of Amos was not acceptable to the religious establishment of his day and what he said to the high priest when thus challenged and dismissed was very significant, as we shall see in tomorrow's Note.